If you’ve ever wondered what is Poutine, look no further than this handy Frequently Asked Questions (FAQs) page.

 - Wisconsin State Fair – West Allis

-Has this recipe for Easy Canadian Poutine Fries whet your appetite yet?
+Have these handy FAQs for Easy Canadian Poutine Fries whet your appetite yet?
 If so, do give it a try.
 You can find the recipe HERE.